 These are required to enable us to assess whether you are eligible for free NHS treatment, in line with Department of Health regulations.

 We will care for any woman and will not delay maternity treatment if it is not possible to provide documents or if women are not eligible for free care.
-Our Overseas Patients team will work with women to assess their eligibility and to support them and discuss payment arrangements if appropriate.
+Our Overseas Patients team will work with you to assess your eligibility and to support and discuss payment arrangements if appropriate.
 More information can be found here.